 Sad and listless appearance, not engaging in social interaction, failure to smile, and showing no response when comfort is offered are all indications that reactive attachment disorder may be present.
 Additionally, children who did not establish a secure attachment with a loving and protective caregiver will not learn to love and trust others.
-They may be unable to recognize the feelings and needs of others, be incapable of regulating his or her emotions, and be unable to develop healthy relationships and a positive self-image.
-If this disorder is ignored and not properly treated, it has the potential to continue negatively impacting a youth’s life years, exacerbating existing symptoms, and leading to lifelong consequences.
+They may be unable to recognize the feelings and needs of others, be incapable of regulating their emotions, and be unable to develop healthy relationships and a positive self-image.
+If this disorder is ignored and not properly treated at a RAD treatment facility, it has the potential to continue negatively impacting a youth’s life years, exacerbating existing symptoms, and leading to lifelong consequences.

 The overall goals of treatment for RAD is to ensure the safety of the child and to develop a healthy relationship with an appropriate caregiver.
-In many instances, the most effective way of achieving these goals is to place children struggling with the symptoms of reactive attachment disorder in a residential treatment program that will not only ensure their safety, but also teach them the skills needed to be successful with their recovery.
-Proper treatment provided by mental health professionals, who specialize in reactive attachment disorder, often includes positive child and caregiver interactions, a stable, nurturing environment, psychological counseling, and parent education.
-Counseling sessions can be used to address issues that may be affecting the caregiver’s relationship with the child as well as their behavior toward him or her.
+In many instances, the most effective way of achieving these goals is to place children struggling with the symptoms of reactive attachment disorder in a residential RAD treatment center that will not only ensure their safety, but also teach them the skills needed to be successful with their recovery.
+Proper RAD treatment provided by mental health professionals at a facility, who specialize in reactive attachment disorder, often includes positive child and caregiver interactions, a stable, nurturing environment, psychological counseling, and parent education.
+Counseling sessions at our RAD treatment center can be used to address issues that may be affecting the caregiver’s relationship with the child as well as their behavior toward them.

-At Millcreek Behavioral Health, we strive to offer excellent customer service and we pride ourselves in our quick response to inquiries and referrals.
+At our RAD treatment center in Mississippi, we strive to offer excellent customer service and we pride ourselves in our quick response to inquiries and referrals.
 Our admissions staff works diligently to ensure that a smooth and timely transition into our care is offered for all potential patients.
-Once children have been admitted into our psychiatric residential treatment program, they will partake in a number of therapeutic interventions while simultaneously enhancing and building upon the strengths they already possess.
-Here at Millcreek, we use a cognitive behavioral approach to therapy in our programs, which ensures that maladaptive thinking patterns are changed and positive behaviors are reinforced.
+Once children have been admitted into our psychiatric residential treatment facility, they will partake in a number of therapeutic interventions while simultaneously enhancing and building upon the strengths they already possess.
+Here at the RAD treatment center at Millcreek, we use a cognitive behavioral approach to therapy in our programs, which ensures that maladaptive thinking patterns are changed and positive behaviors are reinforced.
 Additionally, research-based journaling is utilized throughout individual and group therapies, which assists patients as they find success along their own treatment path.

-We incorporate the following therapeutic interventions into the comprehensive care provided to each and every one of our patients:
+We incorporate the following therapeutic interventions at our RAD treatment center into the comprehensive care provided to each and every one of our patients:

 Medication management: There is no medication that is specifically used to treat the symptoms of reactive attachment disorder.
-However, in some cases, medication may be used as an adjunct to treatment to help control severe behavioral symptoms such as extreme aggression.
+However, in some cases, medication may be used to help control severe behavioral symptoms such as extreme aggression.
 All medication needs will be determined on an individualized basis.
-We employ board-certified child and adolescent psychiatrists who are on call 24/7.
+We employ board-certified child and adolescent psychiatrists in our RAD treatment facility who are on call 24/7.
 Additionally, we have psychiatric nurse practitioners and family physicians who are available to meet any needs that our patients may have.
 Children are seen at least once each week for medication management.

-Group therapy: Group therapy sessions occur at least three times per week, but are typically held more often.
+Group therapy: Group therapy sessions at our treatment center occur at least three times per week, but are typically held more often.
 All group sessions are individualized based on the needs of the children present, but common topics of discussion include anger management, coping skills, relationships, independent living skills, trauma, and patient/student rights.